Code-Institute-Submissions/MS2-NorthShore-Reservations/README.md

 ### Bugs
 * Input patterns were not working.
 Bug fixed with added space.
 * Collage image was too small.
 On large devices it would leave some blank space on the right.
 Used online photo enlarger website to enlarger the photo.
+* Mid-project code validation: Errors of stray start tag were found.
+Errors were corrected by moving script links inside the body.
+* Final-project code validation: Errors of the element of "Button" must not appear as descendent of the "a" element were found and corrected by rewrite the code.
+* Error of mt-2 is not a margin value was found and corrected by replacing mt-2 with 2px.

 ## Deployment
 The website was deployed to GitHub pages.
 Link to the site is [here](https://github.com/suping106/MS2-NorthShore-Reservations).